 Iowa Verdict for Brain Injured Child

-Posted on behalf of Janet, Jenner & Suggs on Feb 16, 2017 in Firm News
+Posted on behalf of Janet, Janet & Suggs, LLC on February 16, 2017 in Firm News

 Ken Suggs, assisted by Adam Janet and local counsel Fred James, went to trial in late January, representing a 6-year-old child who was injured at birth because her doctor allowed her mother to be taken off continuous fetal monitoring and to be monitored intermittently instead.